PabloLec/RecoverPy/README.md

 - Stay simple, your string is escaped but exotic characters may affect your results.
 - Try to remember the last edit you have made to your file.

-When you found your file:
+When you have found your file:

+- You might see multiple results.
+Your system often use different partion blocks to save successive versions of a file.
+Make sure you've found the last version.
 - Use the option to explore neighboring blocks to make sure you do not miss some part of your file.

 ## Contributing